Shippan: Geography

 As a neighborhood with no administrative function, Shippan's boundaries are ambiguous.
 In a 2019 demographic report, the city of Stamford defined Shippan as largely confined to the peninsula of Shippan Point, which juts into the Long Island Sound, and a 2005 profile of the neighborhood used Shippan and Shippan Point interchangeably.
 However, some residents and local reporters also constitute areas north of Shippan Point as Shippan.

 To the west of Shippan is the South End, to the north is Downtown, to the northeast is the East Side, and to the east is The Cove.
 The area south of the intersection of Shippan Avenue and Magee Avenue is considered the Shippan Point neighborhood.
 To the north, the Metro-North train tracks and Interstate 95 separate Shippan from Downtown Stamford.

 Virtually all of Shippan Point is zoned for single-family and two-family residential buildings.

 Major streets in Shippan include Shippan Avenue and Elm Street.

 Demographics

 Shippan is a demographically diverse neighborhood, although it varies from section to section.
 While the neighborhood is home to many working class people, the Shippan Point area is notably more wealthy and homogenous.

 Economy

-Shippan is dome to various types of ethnic businesses, including Asian Indian stores and Italian pizzerias on Cove Road, and European delis on Elm Street.
+Shippan is home to various types of ethnic businesses, including Asian Indian stores and Italian pizzerias on Cove Road, and European delis on Elm Street.

 The neighborhood includes Cummings Park public beach, St. Mary Roman Catholic Church, and St. Benedict Roman Catholic Church.
 The neighborhood also hosts a supermarket, and many restaurants and small retail businesses.

 A Clairol factory is located where the Shippan meets the Cove section on Cove Avenue.
 In 2008, Clairol Corporation announced plans to sell the facility.
 In 2011, the Clariol factory (which had been abandoned) was demolished and replaced with an NBC Sports studio and the Chelsea Piers Stamford athletic and aquatic club.